 Zbox is a zero-details, privacy-focused cloud storage for applications.
 Its goal is to help applications store files securely, privately and reliably.
 By embedding an encrypted virtual file system ZboxFS, it provides a secure and private repository for applications.

-Unlike other cloud storages, Zbox takes privacy as the top priority.
-By using state-of-the-art cryptos, everything stored in Zbox is encrypted locally, including file contents, metadata, directories and etc. Unencrypted data never leaves app local memory.
+Unlike other cloud storages, Zbox takes privacy as top priority.
+Everything stored in Zbox, including file contents, directories and metadata, is encrypted on the client side by state-of-the-art cryptography.

-Zbox is a transactional file storage.
-Any modification on your files and directories are guarded by ACID transaction.
-Data integrity is guaranteed by authenticated encryption primitives AEAD encryption.
+Zbox is also a transactional file storage.
+That is, any modification on files or directories are guarded by ACID transaction.
+Data integrity is guaranteed by authenticated encryption primitives, see AEAD encryption.

-As an module, ZboxFS runs within the same memory of your application.
-It encapsulates a virtual file system in a secure repository (Repo) and provides file IO API to application.
+Zbox runs an virtual file system ZboxFS in the same memory space as your application.
+It encapsulates data in a secure repository Repo and provides file system API to application.

-All data stored in the repo is encrypted using user-specified key.
-Optionally, data can be de-duplicated and compressed.
-When a file is saved to the repo, it is chunked into same-sized blocks and encrypted before transmitted to cloud through HTTPS.
+All data stored in the repo is encrypted using user-specified key Optionally, data can be de-duplicated and compressed.
+When saving a file to the repo, its content and metadata is packed into same-sized blocks and encrypted individually.

-A local cache, which is also encrypted, is used to boost IO performance.
-It can use different storages too, such as memory, IndexedDB or local files ystem.
+A local cache, which is also has no knowledge about application's data, is used to boost IO performance.
+It can use different storages too, such as memory, IndexedDB or local files.

 - Everything is encrypted locally 🔒, including metadata and directory structure, no knowledge can be leaked to underlying storage

-- Support multiple storages, including memory, OS file system, RDBMS, Key-value object store and more
+- Support varieties of storages, including memory, OS file system, RDBMS, Key-value object store and more

-- File and directories are chunked into same-sized blocks to eliminate metadata leakage
+- Files and directories are packed into same-sized blocks to eliminate metadata leakage

 - Content-based data chunk deduplication and file-based deduplication